thednp/vite-plugin-vanjs/README.md

 The plugin will automatically load the appropriate Van or VanX objects depending on the client/server environment with zero configuration needed.
 It uses the `mini-van-plate/shared` module to register the required objects in an isomorphic enviroment.

+Also in _development_ mode, the plugin will load the `van.debug.js` module to help you better troubleshoot your VanJS application.

 ### Notes
 * The plugin uses `van-ext` along with `mini-van-plate` so you can have everything ready from the start.